 (2) In subsection (1) —

-“violence restraining order” has the same meaning as it has in section 11(4).
+violence restraining order has the same meaning as it has in section 11(4).

 (3) If an order under subsection (1) disqualifies a person from holding any licence, permit, or approval already held by the person when the disqualification order is made, the licence, permit, or approval held is, by force of this section, suspended and has no effect for so long as the disqualification order is in force.